 Many are surprised to learn that essential oils can serve as a very effective earache remedy.
 But it's true.
-We have found this to be so many times – even when there is an ear infection involved.
+We have found this to be so many times – even when there is an ear infection involved essential oils can help.

 Earaches can arise for different reasons.
 Sometimes they result from fluid pressure in the ear due to the common cold.
 Allergies can cause earaches as well.
 The most painful earaches are usually those that come from an ear infection.

-Thieves can also be a good choice when there is an ear infection.
+Thieves can also be a good choice for supporting the immune response when there is an ear infection.

 There are a few different ways to apply essential oils when using them as an earache remedy.

 Dilute 2-3 drops of essential oil (50-50) with warm olive oil.
 Swab the area around the opening of the ear, the outside part of the ear, and the ear lobe.